 - How To Install A Blue Ox TrackPro Weight Distribution Hitch With Sway Control

-The most common water filter I see is the blue “in-line” filter.
+The blue “inline” filter is the most common water filter.
 We stopped using those a while ago.
 We found that they didn’t stop the sour taste of some campground water.
-If you go a few weeks between RV trips, that filter is sitting, dark and wet and may have its own growth problems.
+If you go a few weeks between RV trips, that filter is sitting, dark, and wet and may have its own growth problems.